Stedelijk Museum Amsterdam: 21st century

-In 2006, the city council privatized the Stedelijk.
-It became a more businesslike enterprise that leases the museum building from the city and, on behalf of the council, mounts exhibitions and manages, maintains, and adds to the municipal collection.
+In 2006, the city council removed the Stedelijk from the direct control of the council, and it became part of a foundation.
+The museum thus became a more businesslike enterprise that leases the museum building from the city and, on behalf of the council, mounts exhibitions and manages, maintains, and adds to the municipal collection.

 Starting in late 2008, the Stedelijk underwent major construction.
-In response to this, the museum started the "Stedelijk goes to Town" project to maintain a visual presence within the city of Amsterdam while the building was being renovated.
+As a consequence, the museum started the "Stedelijk goes to Town" project to maintain a visual presence within the city of Amsterdam while the building was being renovated.
 The project ran until the latter half of 2009 and featured a series of workshops, lectures, and presentations in various locations throughout Amsterdam.

 From August 2010 until January 2011, the Stedelijk Museum opened its doors with a unique program called "The Temporary Stedelijk" in the restored, yet unfinished historical building.
 After welcoming 'art, artists and the public' back through its doors, the Stedelijk continued with this temporary program.
 "The Temporary Stedelijk 2" opened in March 2011 and focused on the renowned collection of modern and contemporary art and design.
 The exhibition showcased the breadth of the museum's collection and exhibited works by Piet Mondrian, Kazimir Malevich, Charley Toorop, Henri Matisse, Donald Judd, Willem de Kooning, Yves Klein and Bruce Nauman, among others.
 Selections from the collections were presented on a rotating basis.
 "The Temporary Stedelijk 3" began in October 2011 and featured exhibitions, presentations, and activities located throughout Amsterdam.

-The museum reopened for the general public on 23 September 2012 with the group show “Beyond Imagination.”
-The artists included in this inaugural show were James Beckett, Eric Bell and Kristoffer Frick, Rossella Biscotti, Eglé Budvytyté, Jeremiah Day, Christian Friedrich, Sara van der Heide, Suchan Kinoshita, Susanne Kriemann, Matthew Lutz-Kinoy, Snejanka Mihaylova, Rory Pilgrim, Falke Pisano, Julika Rudelius, Fiona Tan, Jennifer Tee, Jan van Toorn, Vincent Vulsma and Andros Zins-Browne.
+The museum reopened for the general public on 23 September 2012 with the group show "Beyond Imagination".
+Artists included in this inaugural show were James Beckett, Eric Bell and Kristoffer Frick, Rossella Biscotti, Eglé Budvytyté, Jeremiah Day, Christian Friedrich, Sara van der Heide, Suchan Kinoshita, Susanne Kriemann, Matthew Lutz-Kinoy, Snejanka Mihaylova, Rory Pilgrim, Falke Pisano, Julika Rudelius, Fiona Tan, Jennifer Tee, Jan van Toorn, Vincent Vulsma and Andros Zins-Browne.
 In the first month after the reopening, the museum had over 95,000 visitors.
-In 2017, the Stedelijk Museum hosted events for the 17th edition of the Sonic Acts Festival.